 Lights, must meet the relevant ADR, which means AS(Aust Standard) marked.
-This includes all lights, brakes, indicators, etc.
+This includes all lights, brakes, indicators, side repeators etc.

 This is my view, and it may be very flawed.
 Also this will vary greatly depending on your engineer, some will go by the book, some will go beyond the book, and some might just pass stuff that doesn't meet the book (emissions maybe, safety never).

 The process to gain Engineering approval is to select an independent Automotive Engineer, who is certified by your state's automotive licensing authority.
-In South Australia, Doug Potts and Graham Burton are two such Engineers.
+In South Australia, Tonkin Engineering (Stuart Croser) and Doug Potts are two such Engineers.